dbt-labs/dbt-audit-helper/README.md

 #### Arguments:

-- `model_folder_path`: The path within your dbt project’s model folder to the models you want to generate the audit report for.
+- `model_folder_path`: The regex path within your dbt project’s model folder to the models you want to generate the audit report for.
 If you'd prefer to generate a report for a explicit list of models, use [generate_audit_report](#generate_audit_report-source).
 - `compare_database`: The database location of the relations you want to compare your dbt models to.
 - `compare_schema`: The schema location of the relations you want to compare your dbt models to.
 - `identifiers` (optional): A dictionary of strings that map each model name to the object name of the relation you want to compare your dbt model to.
 Example - `{'model_a': 'legacy_table_a', 'model_b': 'legacy_table_b'}`